Suppressed accretion onto massive black hole binaries surrounded by thin disks: Numerical Methods

-We solved the vertically averaged Navier-Stokes equations for the evolution of a thin gas disk around a circular, equal-mass binary with the finite-volume code \texttt{Sailfish} \citep{Sailfish:2024}.
-The disk is geometrically thin with characteristics scale height $h \ll r$.
-The gas is locally isothermal with orbital Mach number $\Mach \equiv (h/r)^{-1}$.
-The disk internal stresses are modeled using the $\alpha$-viscosity law, $\nu = \alpha c_s h$ where $c_s$ is the local sound speed and $\alpha \lesssim 1$.
+We solved the vertically-averaged Navier-Stokes equations for the evolution of a thin gas disk around a circular, equal-mass binary with the finite-volume code \texttt{Sailfish} \citep{Sailfish:2024}.
+The disk is treated as a 2D viscous fluid in vertical hydrostatic equilibrium with characteristic scale height inversely proportional to the Mach number of the flow $h/r \sim \Mach^{-1}$.
+The disk is locally isothermal with sound speed $c_s^2 = -\Phi_g / \Mach^2$ where the potential